2 Weeks Bali Itinerary

 Be careful, don’t be like the Chinese tourists who risk their lives for the perfect selfie.

-Where to stay in the island of Nusa Lembongan?
+Accommodation in the island of Nusa Lembongan

 Small island located east of Bali, we stayed in a very beautiful cottage at Darsan Lembongan Boutique Cottage (30€ per night at the last minute!), we like the outdoor bathroom, and the small path that takes us at the beach and at the “Deck” a place where there are plenty of very good restaurants!